asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 This is the Rmd files including all the content related to real data analysis.
 It contains the following sections:

 1. Data importing and dataset merging
+2. Data exploration (fig 1,2,3)
-2. Smooth FPCA on B-spline Non-parametric Regression
+3. Smooth FPCA on B-spline Non-parametric Regression (fig 4)
-3. Clustering
+4. Clustering
+5. Final Result Visualization (fig 5, 6, 7, table 1)

 From this R files execultion, 3 more CSV files will be generated to save the output of the real application: